Monu-06/Fake-Account-Detection-using-ANN/README.md

 # Fake-Account-Detection-using-ANN
 Detection of fake account on social media using ANN

-Using ANN implemented in python
+Using ANN algorithm implemented in python
 To run the project download all the files

 Execute the project: